The Bewitched Mill of Sing Sing

 The tale of the bewitched mill of Sing Sing, or the Ossining witch, comes to us down a winding path that begins at the ancient and now vanished shad fishing camp at Crawbucky Point, where local legends were told and retold around the evening campfires.

-Now back to our story.
+Now back to the story of the Ossining witch.
 Here at Sleepy Hollow Country we first got wind of this legend when we happened upon a July 22, 1933 newspaper article in The Daily Item of Port Chester, New York.
 Under the headline “Ossining Tells Its Own Weird Witch Story”, the unnamed reporter described a village mildly annoyed at being upstaged by a rival village known for a Headless Horseman: “Ossining has heard so many Summer tourists inquire this season for Sleepy Hollow, where Ichabod Crane had his wild night ride with the Headless Horseman, that it is offering its own legend to compete with that made famous by Washington Irving.”

 For many days after, a “certain ancient dame” in the nearby hamlet of Sparta went around with one arm in a sling and avoided staying out after dark, apparently guarding herself against her neighbors who had long suspected her of being a witch.